phastmike/vala-circular-progress-bar/README.md

 # CircularProgressBar
 A Circular progress bar Gtk.Widget, implemented in **Vala**.
 Main goal was to implement a simple circular progress bar for a UI Dashboard.

-It now supports Gtk4 and the previous version targeted Gtk3 and now resides in the `gtk3` branch.
+It now supports Gtk4, the previous version targeted Gtk3 and now resides in the `gtk3` branch.

 ![Visual examples](/cpb-splash.png "Some visual examples")